 - Grill for 4 minutes on each side, flipping 4 times (total 16 minutes)

 BAKED VERSION (If you don't have a grill)

 - Place tofu pieces on a baking sheet with parchment paper or silicone baking mats; I used my copper crisper pan.

 - Dip the marinated tofu on each side with cornstarch

 - Place large pieces into the basket, not touching each other.

 - Open the basket and turn large tofu pieces over.

 - Bake for 10 more minutes

-Regardless of how you choose to cook your tofu, I then cut it into cubes to add to my garlic noodles.
+Regardless of how you choose to cook the tofu, cut it into cubes and then add to the vegan garlic noodles and vegetables.

 If you meal prep and plan, garlic noodles can be made ahead of time and reheated for a quick and easy lunch.
 So, if it's a quick weeknight meal you are looking for or making lunches for the week, garlic noodles are it!